 It takes more than crunches for a complete at-home ab workout!

-This complete core workout activates all four groups of muscles in your abs that we have just spoken about.
+This complete core workout activates all four groups of muscles in your abs.
 It only takes 20 minutes, so try fitting it into your week!

 Have you tried this workout?
 Tell me how it went in the comments below!